 ➾ Between Mexican nationals and other, non-US foreign nationals in Mexico, either of whom may be associated with OSEA as a participant or staff.

 Once an incident is reported to the OSEA Staff, the Director initiates an inquiry of the facts with the assistance of staff, community members, homestay families and OSEA participants who may be involved, witness to or knowledeable of events.
 The Director may also enlist other persons to assist in the process of interviewing and disclosure of facts; the inquiry is conducted to ensure, within the limits of the nature of the case, the anonymity and protection of the aggrieved.
-The Director may appoint an OSEA ombudsperson to facilitate the inquiry and collection of statements.
+The Director may appoint an OSEA ombudsperson who may receive reports by aggrieved persons or witnesses to harassment and facilitate the inquiry and collection of statements.

 Incidents must be reported to appropriate OSEA Staff in order to initiate an inquiry and to make a determination of the nature and gravity of the situation.
-In cases of violent assault, threatening harassment, and recurrent aggressive harassment, the aggrieved is advised on processes for reporting to and filing charges with appropriate levels of Mexican governmental authorities.
+In cases of physical assault, threatening harassment, and recurrent aggressive harassment, the aggrieved is advised on processes for reporting to and filing charges with appropriate levels of Mexican governmental authorities.
 These may include cases of violence, reoccurrent and threatening harassment, and assault that involve one or more US citizens and one or more Mexican citizens or one or more foreign national (non-US, Non-Mexican) as perpetuator or victim.
-Cases involving Mexican authorities should also be reported the US Consulate in Merida, Yucatán, México, by the aggrieved and with the support and assistance of the OSEA Staff if requested.
+Cases involving Mexican authorities should also be reported the US Consulate in Merida, Yucatán, México, by the aggrieved.
+OSEA Director and Staff provides full support and assistance for reporting incidents with Mexican authorities and US consular services.

 Download pdf of OSEA Policy on Sexual Harassment and Procedures for Reporting